Curriculum and Instruction

 3. Must have a 2.50 or higher grade point average (GPA) on a 4.00 scale;

-4. Must take Graduate Recodes Examination (GRE) or Miller Analogy Test (MAT), but no minimum score requirement;
+4. Must take Graduate Recodes Examination (GRE), but no minimum score requirement;

-5. Two letters of recommendation on official letterhead (by someone who can speak to your potential as a graduate student); and
+5. Two Academic or Professional Letters of Recommendation on official letterhead and signed by someone who can speak to your potential as a graduate student.

 6. Personal statement/statement of interest detailing why you chose the program and Xavier University for graduate studies.